 The Section 8 Housing Choice Voucher rental assistance program has some basic requirements for admission.
 These rules are set by the U.S. Department of Housing and Urban Development (HUD), and enforced by the agency’s locally-based offices, known as housing authorities.

-Before applying for Section 8 rental assistance, it’s important to start by reviewing the qualifications.
+Before applying for the Section 8 HCV program, it’s important to start by reviewing the qualifications.
 If an applicant does not meet the federal requirements, they will not get a voucher.

 • Lawful permanent resident